nilshenrich/TCP_ServerClient/README.md

 ### Include in custom projects

-Compiling the project installs the library on your system.\
+Installing the project copies the library headers on your system.\
 To use it in your project, include the header files from the sub-folder **tcp**:

 ```cpp